grind-rip/docs/trees.md

 ### Tree Traversal

 Tree traversal is a common operation.
 There are two main tree traversals: depth-first and breadth-first search.
 Additionally, depth-first search can be done pre-order, post-order, and in-order.
 Depth-first search can also be implemented iteratively using a stack.

+### Tree Operations

+* Enumerating all nodes in the tree.
+* Enumerating all nodes in a subtree of the tree.
+* Searching for a node.
+* Calculating the height of the tree.
+* Adding a new node at a specific position in the tree.
+* Inserting a node.
+* Deleting a node.
+* Pruning (i.e., removing a subtree from the tree).
+* Grafting (i.e., adding a subtree to the tree).
+* Finding the root from a node.
+* Finding the lowest common ancestor of two nodes.

+For binary search trees:
+* Validate binary search tree.
+* Get max node.
+* Get min node.
+* Searching for a node.
+* Inserting a node.
+* Deleting a node.